 Chances are your inflammatory bowel disease (IBD) is under good control thanks to effective medicine.
 But even if you're in remission from Crohn's disease or ulcerative colitis, you may fear having sudden cramps or worse when you're out and about.
 The good news: You don't have to give up your social life.

-Learn all you can about your disease: what causes it, your triggers, and which treatments work best.
+Learn all you can: what causes it, your triggers, and which treatments work best.
 Keep up with news about Crohn's and its treatments.
-Go to your doctor visits prepared with questions.
+Go to your doctor visits with questions prepared.
 Know how to spot the warning signs of a flare and what helps prevent it.